18 Healthy Salmon Recipes You'll Love

 This salad couldn't be simpler, as it comes together on just a single sheet tray.
 Lay a base of bone-building kale, throw on some tart cherry tomatoes, and then place on your salmon fillets.
 Two slices of blood oranges top the salmon to really brighten up the plate and add a burst of sweet, acidic flavor.

 Chile Lime Salmon Fajita Salad

 While the 5-spiced salmon is certainly the star of this dish, the salad medley it rests on top of is not far behind.
-The high calorie count is due to healthy items like nutrient-dense avocado, black beans, and the salmon.
+The higher calorie count is due to healthy items like nutrient-dense avocado, black beans, and the salmon.
 These healthy fats and lean proteins are complemented by spicy jalapeno, juicy mango, and light butter lettuce.
 If you're worried about calories, you can cut back on the fats, but leave the shredded cheddar!
-It’s one of the 25 Foods To Help You Never Feel Old!

 Get the recipe from Half Baked Harvest.

 Don't worry about the higher fat content in this dish.
 Those fats are full of heart-healthy omega-3 polyunsaturated and appetite-suppressing oleic acid monounsaturated fats from the salmon and olive oil vinaigrette.
 The journal Nutrients found that omega-3s can both enhance fat-burning and decrease hunger levels, while another study found that at a sufficiently high intake, omega-3s improve our ability to metabolize fat by altering the way certain "fat genes" function.

 Get the recipe from What's Gaby Cooking.

 Grilled Salmon With Dill Butter